aror99/amazon-s3-userguide/doc_source/manage-versioning-examples.md

 To suspend versioning, you set the status value to `Suspended`\.

 The bucket owner and all authorized IAM users can enable versioning\.
 The bucket owner is the AWS account that created the bucket \(the root account\)\.
-For more information about permissions, see [Identity and access management in Amazon S3](s3-access-control.md)\.

-The following sections provide more detail about enabling S3 Versioning using the console, AWS CLI, and the AWS SDKs\.

 ## Using the S3 console<a name="enable-versioning"></a>